Should I Write A Letter To My Ex?

 • anxiety

 So if you want the best for you and your ex, don’t write any letters to your ex.
-Your ex hasn’t asked for a letter, which means that your ex doesn’t want one and isn’t hoping to hear from you.
-When your ex does want to hear from you, your ex will reach out on his or her own.
+Your ex hasn’t asked for a letter, which means that your ex doesn’t want one.
+Your ex might want one later, but only if your ex asks for explanations.

 What if my ex keeps the letter for later?

 If you’re hoping your ex will store your letter for safekeeping, that probably won’t happen.
 Your ex will most likely get rid of the letter the moment he or she is done reading it.
-Most dumpers do because they feel smothered and don’t want anything to do with the dumpee after the breakup.
-They want things to stay the way they are, so they can keep their ex at a distance.
+Most dumpers throw it away the same day because they feel uncomfortable and don’t want anything to do with the dumpee.
+They want things to stay the way they are, so they can keep their ex at a distance and focus on themselves.

 Getting your ex back with a letter